Disney Channel (international)

-The closure of the global channels continued in 2022, as it closes Latin American and Turkish channels in the early months of the year.

-On March 15, 2023, Disney Channel HD was launched in India.
+This page details the international expansion of Disney Channel since launching on 18 April 1983.
+Its first local variants were launched on 1 September 1995 in the United Kingdom & Ireland and on 22 March 1997 in France.

 Localization

 The international on-air channel brand's look is consistent with the Disney brand.
 Individual channel managers can develop schedules and marketing programs to allow children's preferences in the market.
 Additionally, local programming that meets Disney's standards, combined with difficulties, is acquired.
 If a program is thriving in a market, its format may be developed for other Disney Channels' market viewing tastes.
-But most of Disney's channels in their foreign markets were shut down since 2020, all in favor of Disney+.
+But Disney's channels in some markets were shut down due to Bob Chapek's controversial strategy of closing them down in favor of Disney+ between April 2020 and up until his ouster in December 2022, which was later reversed by Bob Iger after his return as Disney CEO, who confirmed that the linear TV channels will be able to coexist with Disney+ in synergy (excluding Spain where Disney Channel was shut down due to the failure license renewal with Net TV, and Brazil where Disney channels were shut down due to the pay TV crisis in that country).

 Asia

 Disney Channel Asia officially launched on January 15, 2000, as a single video feed with an English audio track being the default and Mandarin audio and subtitle tracks also available.
 The channel became available in Malaysia, Singapore, Brunei and the Philippines.
 On June 1, 2002, the channel was launched in the South Korea market as a Korean-language feed.
 Over the first six months of 2005, Disney Channel Asia along with sister channel Playhouse Disney launched in Vietnam, Palau and Thailand and finishing off with a launch of both in Cambodia, its 11th market, with Cambodia Entertainment Production Co.
 Ltd. as distributor.
 Disney Channel Asia was also made available on select cable providers in Bangladesh after Disney Channel India was banned in the country back in 2013.
 It ceased transmissions by the end of 2021.